 In 1983, the University of Florida hosted its first high school Speech and Debate Tournament.
 Although not originally affiliated with Florida Blue Key, soon after the first tournament the FBK Speakers Bureau took over the event.
 The goal of the Speakers Bureau was to promote the University of Florida as a premiere state institution for higher education, and to stress the importance of higher education to Florida high school students.
 The Speech and Debate Tournament advanced that goal by creating one of the top national high school debate tournaments in the nation, and recruiting intelligent, articulate young students to the University.

-This year the 35th annual Florida Blue Key Speech and Debate Tournament will be held at the University of Florida campus from October 26th-October 28th.
+This year the 36th annual Florida Blue Key Speech and Debate Tournament will be held at the University of Florida campus from November 1st-3rd.
 FBK continues to be one of the few completely student-run tournaments in the country, with over sixty students involved in Forensics and Operations divisions.